 Benefit 4: Constant updates

-In my opinion, it's not even peaked yet and there’s much more to expect from it.
+In my opinion, it's not yet peaked and there’s much more to come.

 Benefit 5: Easy to adopt and maintain

-I’ve talked about this briefly earlier, so let me elaborate.
+I talked about this briefly before, so now let me elaborate.

 Benefit 6: Enterprise-grade performance